philoserf/site_v2/content/posts/a-comparison-of-popular-time-and-task-management-systems.md

 ## Franklin Covey Time Management System

 Franklin Covey emphasizes the importance of setting clear goals, prioritizing tasks, and planning based on values.
-Users are encouraged to align their tasks with personal values and roles, promoting a more fulfilling time management approach.
+Users are encouraged to align their functions with personal values and roles, promoting a more fulfilling time management approach.
 Regular review and reflection are emphasized to evaluate progress and facilitate learning.

 ### Key Features